boltops-tools/lono/spec/fixtures/lono_project/blueprints/erb-demo/README.md

 First you want to configure the `configs/BLUEPRINT/params` and `configs/BLUEPRINT/variables` files.

-If the blueprint has implemented it, you can use `lono configure` to quickly configure starter values for these `config/BLUEPRINT` files.
+If the blueprint has implemented it, you can use `lono seed` to quickly configure starter values for these `config/BLUEPRINT` files.

-    LONO_ENV=development lono configure BLUEPRINT --args key1:value1 key2:value2
+    LONO_ENV=development lono seed BLUEPRINT --args key1:value1 key2:value2

 To additional environments:

-    LONO_ENV=production lono configure BLUEPRINT --args key1:value1 key2:value2
+    LONO_ENV=production lono seed BLUEPRINT --args key1:value1 key2:value2

 The generated files in `config/BLUEPRINT` folder look something like this: